holysideburns/Test-UI-Test-Automation-Playground/README.md

 # Test - UI Test Automation Playground
-This is a training project using Playwright with Python and Pytest that focuses on practicing test automation techniques on www.uitestingplayground.com.
+This is my training project using Playwright with Python and Pytest that focuses on practicing test automation techniques on www.uitestingplayground.com.

 ## Project structure
 ```